Real gyms don’t typically look like big chain, global, or commercial gyms.

 We opened Capacity Fitness & Nutrition in 2020 on less than $5,000.

 Now, $5k isn’t much to start a gym.
-Most gyms cost at least 100 times that much (that’s $1.5 MILLION).
+Most gyms cost at least 100 times that much (that’s half a MILLION).
 But the small budget was actually an advantage: Instead of focusing on the chrome and mirrors that attract newbies to gyms, I was forced to buy ONLY what worked.

 I knew I wouldn’t have a marketing budget.
 I would have to depend on my clients spreading the word about Capacity Fitness.
 And that meant I had to get RESULTS.
 That’s what real gyms are about.

 So when I made my shopping list, I bought dumbbells and kettlebells.
 I bought big rubber bands.
 I bought four machines, skipping ropes, punching bags, and ski ergs.
 I bought two boxes and a couple of medicine balls.